sys-uos/COSME/README.md

 # COSME — Composable Orchestrated Starlink Mobility Emulation

-COSME emulates a moving Starlink link in real time.
+COSME emulates a moving Starlink link in real time, presented as Demo at SIGCOMM 2026 in Denver, CO, USA.
+The demo abstract is available in [https://doi.org/10.1145/3789240.3830288](ACM digital library).
 It composes four measurement-derived impairment models into one time series and plays that back over Docker containers with `tc`/`netem`, so real applications experience a modelled LEO link on a real network stack.